serenasignorelli/QueryWikidataR/README.md

 The results of these queries will be stored in the folder *wikidata\_lists*.

-query\_location\_category functions
+query\_location\_property functions
 -----------------------------------

-These three functions will allow you to get the categories of the geo-located items in Wikidata that you have downloaded with previous functions.
+These three functions will allow you to get the properties of the geo-located items in Wikidata that you have downloaded with previous functions.

-In particular, you will get a list of items with the category, which comes from the Wikidata property *Instance of* (P31).
+In particular, you will get a list of items with the property, which comes from the Wikidata property *Instance of* (P31).

 Each of the functions require the same set of parameters as the previous paragraph functions.

-`query_location_category_1` allows you to get the categories from the first type of query.
+`query_location_property_1` allows you to get the properties from the first type of query.
 The only parameter required here is the location Wikidata identifier.
 You can put it in an object or simply put it in quotes and put it in the function.

-`query_location_category_2` gets the categories from the second type of query.
+`query_location_property_2` gets the properties from the second type of query.
 It requires the location code and the length of the radius that you want to virtually draw around the location.
 The radius has to be in kilometers, and also here you can put it in an object or just specify the number as the second parameter of the function.

-`query_location_category_3` returns the categories from the third query.
+`query_location_property_3` returns the properties from the third query.
 Here you need more parameters, in addition to the location code.
 You have to choose two locations that will represent two opposite corners of the box that you want to virtually draw around the location.
 Then, just put in two objects or simply in quotes in the function the two Wikidata identifiers.
 After each corner identifier, you need to specify which corner they represent, in the format: `'NorthEast'` `'NorthWest'` `'SouthEast'` `'SouthWest'`.

-The results of these queries will be stored in the folder *wikidata\_categories*.
+The results of these queries will be stored in the folder *wikidata\_properties*.

-Note that not all the items that resulted from the `query_location` functions have a category.
-Also some of them could have multiple categories.
+Note that not all the items that resulted from the `query_location` functions have a property.
+Also some of them could have multiple properties.

-That's why this query is performed separately, so that you have as an output a dataframe with the identifier and the category.
+That's why this query is performed separately, so that you have as an output a dataframe with the identifier and the property.
 You will be able to join this dataframe to the items dataframe in a subsequent step of your analysis.

 read\_list functions
 --------------------

-These two functions have been built to read the downloaded text files with items and categories.
+These two functions have been built to read the downloaded text files with items and properties.

 They only need one parameter, which is the location Wikidata identifier.

 `read_items_list`reads the .txt file as a JSON file from the folder *wikidata\_items* and creates a dataframe that will have four variables (item identifier, name of the item, latitude and longitude)

-`read_category_list` reads the .txt file as a JSON file from the folder *wikidata\_categories* and creates a dataframe with only two variables (item identifier and category)
+`read_property_list` reads the .txt file as a JSON file from the folder *wikidata\_properties* and creates a dataframe with only two variables (item identifier and property)

 get\_wikidata
 -------------